nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

 "``Received 1024 bytes from 10.1.2.4``," is from the echo client, indicating that it has received its echo back from the server.

-If you now go and look in the top level directory, you will find four trace files from this simulation, two from node zero and two from node one:
+If you now look in the top level directory, and you enabled tracing at the command-line as suggested above, you will find four trace files from this simulation, two from node zero and two from node one:

 .. sourcecode:: text